microsoft/vsts-extension-color-control/details.md

 You can also learn how to build your own custom control extension for the work item form [here](https://www.visualstudio.com/en-us/docs/integrate/extensions/develop/custom-control).

-> Microsoft DevLabs is an outlet for experiments from Microsoft, experiments that represent some of the latest ideas around developer tools.
-Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.

 # Contributors

 We thank the following contributor(s) for this extension: Alison Chow, Maria McLaughlin and Nelson Troncoso Aldas.